Daniel Hegarty: Decision not to prosecute soldier who shot boy quashed

 An initial inquest had been held in 1973 and recorded an open verdict.

-The second inquest was ordered by the Northern Ireland attorney general in 2009 following an examination by the Historical Enquiries Team.
+The second inquest was ordered by the Northern Ireland attorney general in 2009 after an examination by police detectives in the Historical Enquiries Team.

-In 2007, the British government apologised to the Hegarty family for describing Daniel as a terrorist.
+In 2007 the UK government apologised to the Hegarty family for describing Daniel as a terrorist.